sictweb/bti425-2020/notes/security-intro.md

 ### Claims, more information...

-There is a somewhat-official and fancy definition for claim, which is *"a statement that one subject makes about itself or another subject"*.
+There is a somewhat-official and fancy definition for claim, which is:

+> *"a statement that one subject makes about itself or another subject"*.

 A "statement" is descriptive information.
 A "subject" is a participant in the lifetime of an app, and it could be a human, a corporate body (i.e. organization), or a programmable object (e.g. a security system).

-We like a much better definition for our purposes, which is "descriptive information about the user".
-What kind of info?
+We like a much better definition for our purposes, which is:

+> *"descriptive information about the user"*.

+What kind of information?

 * Purely *descriptive* information, such as family name, birth date, or hair colour